‘What Steps Should I Take After A Car Wreck?’

-At Amity Legal Associates, PS, our lawyer, Geoffrey Kim, focuses much of his practice on helping car accident injury victims access the help they need to recover.
+At Amity Legal Associates, PS, lawyer Geoffrey Kim focuses much of his practice on helping car accident injury victims get the resources they need to recover.
 He can help you negotiate a settlement with the insurance companies or fight for you in civil litigation if necessary.

 - If you are seriously injured, get medical help immediately.
 Everything else can wait.
 Also, being treated immediately reinforces the damages you have suffered.

 - If your injuries are significant but you are ambulatory, see your primary care doctor right away.
-Again, it is important to document your injuries as soon as possible.
+Again, it is important to document your injuries as soon as possible and demonstrate your willingness to cooperate for the sake of your recovery.

 - Ask for a copy of the police report.
-This report is a crucial piece of evidence that provides a narrative for how the accident happened and which driver showed the most negligence in their actions.
+This crucial piece of evidence provides a narrative for how the accident happened and which driver demonstrated the most negligence.

 - Call a personal injury attorney.
-A lawyer who specializes in representing victims of auto collisions can review the police report for accuracy and identify other issues needed to build your case.
+A lawyer who specializes in representing victims of auto collisions can review the police report for accuracy and begin to build your case.

 - Let your attorney talk to the insurance companies.
 They can handle correspondence and calls and advise you when or whether to make a statement directly to the insurer.

 - Finally, be honest with your lawyer about how the accident has limited you or caused you pain.
 Do not try to “tough it out.”
-This strategy could cause the other side to question the amount of the damages you have filed.
+This strategy could cause the other side to question the legitimacy of your claim.

 After A Collision, Contact A Firm Focused On Personal Injury

-Our firm’s lead attorney has extensive experience representing clients injured in motor vehicle accidents in the state of Washington.
-Call our office in Bellevue at 206-338-6402 or email us to set up a free case consultation.
-We offer personal injury clients contingency fees, meaning if we do not recover compensation for you, you owe us nothing.
+Attorney Kim has extensive experience representing clients injured in motor vehicle accidents in the state of Washington.
+Call the law office of Amity Legal Associates in Bellevue at 206-338-6402 or send an email message to set up a case consultation.
+Personal injury clients receive representation on a contingency basis, meaning if you do not recover compensation, you owe the firm nothing.